Polarized Online Discourse on Abortion: Frames and Hostile Expressions among Liberals and Conservatives: Appendix

-We provide further validation by presenting figures of the total number of tweets over time by partisanship across different user ideology methodologies - neighborhood elite averages (Ref. \cite{jqdfollowing}, ideal point estimates \cite{barbera2015birds} and URL-text features \cite{rao2021political}) in figure \ref{fig:user_ideo_ttl_tweet_comp}.
-We can clearly see that the highs and lows in the time series for various ideological methods closely mirror each other.
+Fig. \ref{fig:ideology_geo}(a) shows the share of conservative Twitter users in each state.
+Fig. \ref{fig:ideology_geo}(b) shows the share of Trump voters (2020 Presidential elections) in each state.
+We then calculate the proportion of each state's users who are conservative and assess its similarity to the state's Trump vote share (Fig. \ref{fig:ideology_geo}(c)).

+The ideology estimates using the two approaches are considerably similar.
+The strong state-level correlation (Pearson's $r=0.79;(p<0.0001)$) between these two measures, shown in Fig. \ref{fig:ideology_geo}(c), also affirms the validity of this approach.

-As an additional validation, we assess the prominent hashtags used by liberals and conservatives (Fig. \ref{fig:hashtags_ideo}.
-We find that conservative users were roughly 1.5 more likely to use hashtags such as ``makeabortionunthinkable'' or ``safethebabyhumans.''
+As an additional validation, we assess the prominent hashtags used by liberals and conservatives (Fig. \ref{fig:hashtags_ideo} a-b).
+We find that conservative users were roughly 1.5 more likely to use hashtags such as ``makeabortionunthinkable'' or ``savethebabyhumans.''
 In turn, liberal users were more likely to use hashtags such as ``abortionisaumanright'' or ``forcedbirth.''
-By plotting the log odds ratios of the top-10 most frequently used hashtags, we find that some hashtags, although not necessarily abortion related, express ideology, as indicated by the liberals' usage of hashtags such as ``voteblue2022'', ``onev1'' and ``wtpblue'' in comparison to ``god'', ``trump2024'', ``2000mulesmovie'', used by conservatives.
-We provide further validation by presenting figures of the total number of tweets over time by partisanship across different user ideology methodologies in Fig. \ref{fig:user_ideo_ttl_tweet_comp}.
-We can clearly see that the the peaks in the time series for various ideological methods closely mirror each other.
+By plotting the log odds ratios of the top-10 most frequently used hashtags for both groups, we find that some hashtags, although not necessarily abortion related, express ideology, as indicated by the liberals' usage of hashtags such as ``voteblue2022'', ``onev1'' and ``wtpblue'' in comparison to ``god'', ``trump2024'', ``2000mulesmovie'', used by conservatives.

-In conclusion, our estimates of user ideology are highly accurate, as determined by validating them with estimates from alternate methods and using the text of the tweets, and can be applied successfully to infer the ideology of most users in our dataset.